aces/Loris-MRI/INSTALL.Mac.md

+#LORIS Mac Install Guide

+This is a guide on how to install the imaging pipeline on your Mac computer.
+It has been tested for Mac OS X 10.9.

 # 1. Request Loris-MRI Github repository permission, fork it to your Git-user, then clone the fork to your server
 ```
 sudo mkdir -p /data/$PROJ/bin